patsatzisdim/myWebsite/content/officehours.md

 ---
 title: "Office Hours"
-date: 2024-05-08
+date: 2024-11-03
 hidemeta: true
-description: "Schedule and location for Professor Dr von Igelfeld's office hours."
+description: "Schedule and location for Dr Patsatzis' office hours."
 ---

 ---
 #### Schedule

-Office hours take place on Wednesday at 10am.
+Office hours take place on Tuesdays and Thursdays at 11am.

 ---

 #### Location

 By default meetings are in my office.
-I am also available for virtual meetings on Zoom.
+I am also available for virtual meetings on MS Teams.

 ---